OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 ## 1.2 Instructions
-* Wear the camera for one days, at 3 different timepoints.
-When you decide to wear the camera the next day, make sure the camera is fully charged.
+* Wear the camera for the rest of today and all of tomorrow.
+When you wear the camera tomorrow, make sure the camera is fully charged.
 * Wear the camera for all activities, both at home and outside.
 * You are free to take off or pause the device at any time, without giving a reason.
 However, please do put the device back on as soon as possible afterwards.
 * Wear the camera around your neck so that it feels comfortable.
 The camera unit should be at chest height with the lens facing horizontally forwards.